nexuslarptools/nexuslarpsite/README.md

 ## Backend-provided session

 The backend handles the full authentication flow and sets an HttpOnly session cookie.
 The SPA does not store tokens and simply sends API requests with `credentials: 'include'`.

+Cookie prefix used by the backend: `_oidc_raczylo`

+Note: In BFF mode there is no OAuth callback route/component in the SPA.
+All redirects are handled by the backend/middleware.